vmisiko/vue-3-payment-library/README.md

     firstname: this.firstname,
     lastname: this.lastname,
   };
-  this.$paymentInit(buPayload, 'checkout'); //the 2nd argument can be a 'checkout' or 'payment-option', in order to access the two entry points of the Bu.
+  this.$paymentInit(buPayload, 'checkout'); //the 2nd argument can be a 'checkout', 'payment-option' or 'choose-payment', in order to access the three entry points of the Bu.
  ```

  ### How test and collaborate